build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 };
 ```

-When you deployed the application, the deployment script updated the **frontend/.env.local** with these endpoints.
-This allows your endpoints to change between environments while your code stays the same.
+When you deployed the aws-serverless-shopping-cart application, the deployment script updated the **frontend/.env.local** environment variables referenced in this file with the endpoints for your deployment.
+The use of environment variables allows your endpoints to change between environments while your code stays the same.

 ### From your browser to API Gateway

-Now that you have left the confines of your local computer into the AWS cloud, you will journey through your request for product and cart data on the backend.
+Now that you are leaving the confines of your local computer into the AWS cloud, you will journey through your request for product and cart data on the backend.
 Proceed to the AWS console where you deployed the AWS Lambda function and open the API Gateway management console.
-You should see two APIs listed corresponding to the **product** and **cart** calls from your frontend:
+You should see two APIs listed corresponding to the **product** and **cart** APIs used by your frontend:

 ![AWS API Gateway API Menu](images/aws-api-gateway-api-menu.png)

 Open the **aws-serverless-shopping-cart-shoppingcart-service** API and select the **GET** method.
 This method retrieves your shopping cart contents from the AWS lambda function named **aws-serverless-shopping-cart-shop-ListCartFunction<hash>:**

 ![AWS API Gateway Serverless Shopping Cart API](images/aws-api-gateway-serverless-shopping-cart-api.png)
 API Gateway makes it easy to integrate with AWS Lambda functions using the [LAMBDA_PROXY](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html) integration type.
-Next, click on the **aws-serverless-shopping-cart-shop-ListCartFunction<hash>** link to open the function.
+Next, click on the **aws-serverless-shopping-cart-shop-ListCartFunction<hash>** link vertically displayed to open the function.

-This lambda function is using aliases.
+This lambda function is using [AWS Lambda function aliases](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html).
 Aliases enable you to shift traffic between versions of your Lambda function.
 The sample application is simply pointing the **live** alias to the latest version of the lambda function.

 Click on the function name to return to the main menu for this function and then make your way to the **Code** tab:

 ![AWS Lambda Serverless Shopping Cart List Cart Function](images/aws-lambda-serverless-shopping-cart-list-cart-function.png)

 You’ve made it!
 You are now at the backend code that lists the contents in the shopping cart.
-You can now see the code that lists the shopping cart contents in **list_cart.py:**
+You can now see the code that lists the shopping cart contents in **list_cart.py**.

+Focus on the code related to AWS X-Ray:

 ```python
 @logger.inject_lambda_context(log_event=True)